wkoleilat-happytitan/aie5-hw3-pythonicrag/README.md

 #### ❓ QUESTION #2:

 Why are we using User Session here?
 What about Python makes us need to use this?
 Why not just store everything in a global variable?

+** ANSWER: ** We are using user session to persist the context of the user's chat session.
+This allows the LLM application to access context from previous chat messages and use it to generate a response.
+Why not a global variable?
+In a global variable, the context or variables would be shared across all users, which would be problematic.
+It would be difficult to maintain and manage.

 ### On Message